Security Group Configuration Examples¶

 Important

-If the source is set to 0.0.0.0/0, any IP address can be used to remotely log in to the ECS.
-To ensure security, set the source to a specific IP address based on service requirements.
-For details about the configuration example, see Table 4.
+If the source is set to 0.0.0.0/0, all external IP addresses are allowed to remotely log in to the ECS.
+To ensure network security and prevent service interruptions caused by network intrusions, set the source to a known IP address.
+For details, see Table 4.

 ¶ ECS Type